jonasbn/til/mojolicious/redirecting_from_one_url_to_another.md

 };
 ```

-It calls a subroutine taking a controller as argumen and controllers have the nifty method `redirect_to`.
+It calls a subroutine taking a controller as argument and controllers have the nifty method `redirect_to`.